 - If SWR is greater than 1.5:1, loosen the grub screw in the antenna ferrule holding the stainless steel whip to the point where you can remove the whip.
 For a fibreglass whip, remove the top cap.

-- For a stainless steel whip, trim a short 2 mm length from the bottom of the whip.
-Insert the whip back into the ferrule.
+- For a stainless steel whip, trim a short 2mm length from the bottom of the whip.
+Insert the whip back into the ferrule and secure with the grub screw.

 It is important to trim only short lengths gradually.

-- Repeat this trimming process very gradually until SWR reduces to less than 1.5:1 at the desired centre frequency.
+- Repeat steps 5-7 trimming process very gradually until SWR reduces to less than 1.5:1 at the desired centre frequency.

-- Finally, for a stainless steel whip, tighten the grub screw to firmly secure the whip.
-For a fibreglass whip, replace the top cap.
+- Finally, for a stainless steel whip, tighten the grub screw to firmly secure the whip, thread-locker can be applied.
+For a fibreglass whip, replace the top cap, adhesive bonding glue can be applied.

 - Disconnect the SWR meter and attach the feeder cable to your radio.